managarm/lai_tools/README.md

 $ make clean all
 ```

-A bootable file called `test.hdd` should be created in the `boot_image` directory.
+A bootable ISO file called `test.iso` should be created in the `boot_image` directory.
-Test it in QEMU or any other virtualisation solution, or write it onto a drive
+Test it in QEMU (`make run`) or any other virtualisation solution, or write it onto a drive
 (e.g.: a USB stick) by means of `cat` or `dd`.